anusheeel/flood-it/README.md

 The tests cover connected inundation, geometry and area accounting, missing elevations, sensitivity, worker cancellation, UI progression and result retention, snapshot PNG encoding, partial map-layer failures, and the actual production worker asset URL.
 They do not constitute hydraulic calibration.

-## Deploy to Vercel

-Import this GitHub repository into Vercel with the **Next.js** preset.
-Use `npm ci` to install and `npm run build` to build.
-Deploy from Git so the full bundled geographic dataset is included; a CLI source upload can exceed the Hobby upload allowance.

-The single server route, `/api/elevation/[lat]/[lng]`, streams bounded byte ranges from the fixed public Copernicus DEM bucket.
-It validates Nepal tile coordinates and byte ranges.
-Flood calculations run in the browser worker.
-No accounts, tracking, private databases or credentials are required by the app.

-Static terrain and OSM snapshot assets are included for reproducibility.
-Avoid committing generated `.next`, `node_modules`, `.vercel`, environment files, raw input PBF/TIFF scratch data or hosting credentials.
-To update OSM data, use the import/reproduction scripts with a current licensed extract and update the source manifest and documentation.

 ## Data and attribution